 We seem to have very rich, instantaneously available, particularly visual, world.
 We seem to see a very big world in front of us.
 But there are some very good experiments which show that it’s less true than we think it is [laughs], and that there’s not actually that much that’s ever happening at any particular instant in your consciousness.
 So the impression of the whole scene is an illusion.

-You can show this by changing something in the scene while the person is starting right at it.
-This is called “change blindness” and all it take is something very subtle to distract the person from noticing the onset of the change.
+You can show this by changing something in the scene while the person is staring right at it.
+This is called “change blindness” and all it takes is something very subtle to distract the person from noticing the onset of the change.
 So say if there is a flicker of the image or some other kind of interruption, the person will fail to notice that some object right in front of them has appeared or disappeared.
 The effect is quite stunning.

 In real life, your visual scene seems to be complicated, there seems to be a lot going on, but that is because we’re building the scene up over a minute or many seconds, looking around and keeping that in memory.
 We do not appreciate the entire scene instantaneously, it’s stitched together from saccades – eye movements –, which happen over a sequence of time.